 Offer your family plenty of cold foods when the temperatures soar.
 Cold fruit salads, tossed green salads, vegetable trays and homemade ice cream are sure to keep the kitchen and your family cool when it is hot outside.

 Finally, if you want to keep your kitchen cool but aren’t afraid of a little heat, strike a match and get to grilling!
 You don’t have to stand in front of the grill while the food is cooking and the taste will be out of this world.
-And, best of all, you will see keeping cool in the kitchen when it is hot outside is not only possible, it can also be delicious!
+And, best of all, you will see keeping cool in the kitchen when it is hot outside is not only possible, but it can also be delicious!